|

 "Yes."
 She smiled.
 Now that the danger had passed she

-said.
-Legolas kissed her forehead.
-Then he handed the torch to
+she said.
+Legolas kissed her forehead; then, handing the torch

-his father and he and Eowyn knelt down beside the terrified elleth.
+to his father, he knelt, with Eowyn, beside the terrified elleth.

 Legolas smiled.
 "I know," he said.